-Not all Cameras and Lenses are made by Canon
+Not all Cameras are made by Canon

 Just because my collection is of Canon cameras does not mean that I don’t like other cameras.
 I do.
 I like them for nostalgic reason because I used them in earlier years.
 I like them because they have a history and represent milestones along the path of camera development.
 And most of all, I like them because I find the whole process of capturing images to be fascinating and I love machines that do this magic!

 I have a few cameras from my youth.
 I have found a few cameras along the way that were a good price and appeared very interesting.
 And I have come across deals that I couldn’t refuse.
 And I have found Canon cameras I can’t fit into the neat categories in the menu on the right.
 So these I intend to discuss in this section.